shibam0005/Cod-Soft-Level-2-Task-2-Online-Quiz-Maker/README.md

 - Authentication token is stored in `localStorage` and sent in the header.
 - The design uses Bootstrap for responsiveness; feel free to swap Tailwind or custom CSS.

----

-This scaffold gives a human-made, moderately advanced architecture that can be extended further with pagination, user profiles, and enhanced UI/UX.